Michael Servetus: Science

-Servetus was the first European to describe the function of pulmonary circulation although his achievement was not widely recognized at the time, for a few reasons.
+Servetus was the first European to describe the function of pulmonary circulation, though his achievement was not widely recognized at the time for a few reasons.
 One was that the description appeared in a theological treatise, Christianismi Restitutio, not in a book on medicine.
 However, the sections in which he refers to anatomy and medicines demonstrate an amazing understanding of the body and treatments.
-Most copies of the book were burned shortly after its publication in 1553 because of persecution of Servetus by religious authorities.
+Most copies of the book were burned shortly after its publication in 1553 because of the persecution of Servetus by religious authorities.
 Three copies survived, but these remained hidden for decades.
 In passage V, Servetus recounts his discovery that the blood of the pulmonary circulation flows from the heart to the lungs (rather than air in the lungs flowing to the heart as had been thought).
 His discovery was based on the colour of the blood, the size and location of the different ventricles, and the fact that the pulmonary vein was extremely large, which suggested that it performed intensive and transcendent exchange.
 However, Servetus does not only deal with cardiology.
-In the same passage, from page 169 to 178, he also refers to the brain, the cerebellum, the meninges, the nerves, the eye, the tympanum, the rete mirabile, etc., demonstrating a great knowledge of anatomy.
+In the same passage, from pages 169 to 178, he also refers to the brain, the cerebellum, the meninges, the nerves, the eye, the tympanum, the rete mirabile, etc., demonstrating a great knowledge of anatomy.
 In some other sections of this work he also talks of medical products.

 Servetus also contributed enormously to medicine with other published works specifically related to the field, such as his Complete Explanation of Syrups and his study on syphilis in his Apology against Leonhart Fuchs, among others.